Cat Health Check Breakdown: Expert Strategies for Happy Cats

 How do I know if my cat is unhealthy?

-Signs my cat may be unhealthy include shifts like eating less or losing weight, vomiting/diarrhea, decreased energy, not using the litter box normally, changes in thirst, new odor to urine/stool, skin/fur issues, hiding more than normal, irritability if touched in certain spots, limping or strained movements, persistent changes in behavior or personality like lack of grooming or playfulness, and just generally “not acting right”.
+Signs my cat may be unhealthy include shifts like eating less or losing weight, vomiting/diarrhea, decreased energy, not using the litter box normally, changes in thirst, new odour to urine/stool, skin/fur issues, hiding more than normal, irritability if touched in certain spots, limping or strained movements, persistent changes in behaviour or personality like lack of grooming or playfulness, and just “not acting right”.
 Trusting my intuition plus quickly getting veterinary help is key.